venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_updown_aq.md

 # Introduction

-This example configures ePWM0, ePWM1 and ePWM2 to produce an waveform with independent modulation on ePWMxA and ePWMxB.
+This example configures ePWM0, ePWM1 and ePWM2 (ePWM2, ePWM3 and ePWM4 in case of AM261x-LP) to produce an waveform with independent modulation on ePWMxA and ePWMxB.
 The TB counter is in up-down count mode for this example.

 The compare values CMPA and CMPB are modified within the ePWM's ISR.

 ## ISR Configuration
-1. INTXbar0, INTXbar1 and INTXbar2 are set for EPWM0INT, EPWM1INT and EPWM2INT
+1. INTXbar0, INTXbar1 and INTXbar2 are set for EPWM0INT, EPWM1INT and EPWM2INT (EPWM2INT, EPWM3INT and EPWM4INT in case of AM261x-LP)
 2. App_epwmIntrISR_x service this interrupts
     - Updates the CMPA and CMPB compare values at every 10'th interrupt as follows:
         - If CMPA/B is increasing, check if it reached max value.
 If not, increase CMPA/B else, change direction and decrease CMPA/B